simple-java-mail/smtp-connection-pool/smtp-connection-pool-camel/README.md

 This optional module makes Camel Mail select the `smtppool` Jakarta Mail facade.
 It contains no pool registry, allocator, delegate resolver, or independent failure policy; those stay in `smtp-connection-pool-jakarta-provider`.

 It targets Camel Mail `4.21.x` and Java 17.
-It is implemented for the proposed `3.2.0` release and is not present in the currently published `3.1.0` release.
+It is available since `4.0.0`.

 ## See it run